-The sections “Manuscript of the Month”, “Capitulary of the Month” and “Texts” derive straight from the project workshop, with the latter section featuring provisional critical texts of selected capitularies.
+The sections “Collection of the Month”, “Capitulary of the Month”, “Capitulum of the Month” and “Manuscript of the Month”, and “Texts” derive straight from the project workshop, with the latter section featuring provisional critical texts of selected capitularies.

 The extended bibliography lists previous editions and translations of capitularies, as well as manuscript catalogues and scholarly publications.
 The latter extend not only to literature specialising on capitularies and medieval law but also include selected titles dealing more broadly with Frankish and in particular Carolingian history.